CDLUC3/ezid/templates/doc/apidoc.2.rst

 .. _Profile "erc":

 1. **Profile "erc"**.
-These elements are drawn from `Kernel Metadata and Electronic Resource Citations (ERCs)`__.
+These elements are drawn from `Kernel Metadata and Electronic Resource Citations (ERCs)`__ `\ `:ext-icon:.
 This profile aims at universal citations: any kind of object (digital, physical, abstract) or agent (person, group, software, satellite) for any purpose (research, education, entertainment, administration), any subject focus (oceanography, sales, religion, archiving), and any medium (television, newspaper, database, book).
 This is the default profile for ARK and URN identifiers.